brittanynicole7/sqlalchemy-challenge/README.md

 - For the start/end route, return the minimum, average, and maximum temperature observations of all dates between a specified start and end date and return a jsonified list.

 # Software and Files
-## For the precipitation and station analysis
+## For the precipitation and station analysis/SQLAlchemy and ORM
 - %matplotlib inline
 - from matplotlib import style
 - style.use('fivethirtyeight')